sot232/Resources/future_topics.md

 - Graph Theory
 - Vertex Classification.
 It is a task of assigning categories to each. vertex in a graph based on both vertex attributes and link structure.

+# Articles and Research Papers I Want to Read

+- Finding a "Kneedle" in a Haystack: Detecting Knee Points in System Behavior.
+Published in 2011. (https://raghavan.usc.edu//papers/kneedle-simplex11.pdf)

 # Questions

 - What are pros and cons of using ALS, Doc2Vec, Graph-based, and other types of recommender systems?